-This post talks about how to rename file extensions in bulk using simple commands.
+This post talks about how to batch rename file extensions from command line.
 No 3rd party tools are required.
 At the end of the post, you can find a download link for the batch file script.

 We can change the extension of files in batch using rename command.
 For example, let’s say you have set of files with extension .log and you want to rename them to .txt.
 You can do this with the below command

 rename *.log *.txt